 Apart from Manta Bowl, divers who want to explore Bicol should visit Catanduanes, Calaguas, and Donsol, as these spots are where you'll find diverse flora and fauna.
 However, do note that not all areas here have dive shops, so you may have to bring your own gear.

 Despite the many Romblon tourist spots, the province is still one of the underrated destinations in the Philippines.
 One of the best diving spots in the province is Blue Hole in Romblon Island Romblon.
 It is located off the coast of Tablas Island, and the entrance to the tunnel sits around 7 meters below the surface, which means you can see it from above the water.
 Venturing into the tunnel itself is only recommended for experienced divers, as it is around 30 meters long.
 Inside the tunnel, you'll be able to see corals and fish.

 Another noteworthy dive spot in Romblon is Banton Island, home to several dive sites, including Dos Hermanas Islands.
 Unlike the Blue Hole though, there are no dive shops near the area, so if you want to dive here, you'll have to bring your own diving gear.

 Many tourists who want to go diving in the Visayas Region go to Boracay, Cebu, Bohol, or Apo Island in Dauin, Dumaguete.
 Apart from diving, there are plenty of other things to do in Boracay, like parasailing and kiteboarding, making it a well-rounded destination.
 On the other hand, there are many diving spots in Cebu and in Bohol that divers can visit in a short amount of time.
+In Bohol, you can even book Balicasag diving packages and excursions to other Bohol diving spots to make the experience more convenient.
 Like these popular destinations, these underrated destinations in the region will let you enjoy your trip beyond just diving.